Hasnain-Ahmad48/github-final-project/github-final-project-main/README.md

 #   Hasnain Ahmad
 #
 # Disclaimer:
-#   This script is for educational purposes only.
+#   This script is intended for educational purposes only.
-#   Do NOT use in real financial or production systems.
+#   Do NOT use in real financial or production environments.
 #
 # © 2025 Hasnain Ahmad — All Rights Reserved
 # -------------------------------------------------

 set -euo pipefail

-# Handle Ctrl+C gracefully
+# Graceful exit on Ctrl+C
-trap 'echo -e "\n❌ Process interrupted.
+trap 'echo -e "\n❌ Operation cancelled by user.
 Exiting safely."; exit 1' INT

 # ------------------------------
 # Function: validate_input
-# Purpose : Validate positive, non-zero numeric input
+# Purpose : Ensure positive, non-zero numeric input
 # ------------------------------
 validate_input() {
   local value="$1"
   local field="$2"

   if ! [[ "$value" =~ ^[0-9]+([.][0-9]+)?$ ]] || (( $(awk "BEGIN {print ($value <= 0)}") )); then
-    echo "❌ Error: $field must be a positive number greater than 0." >&2 exit 1 fi
+    echo "❌ Invalid Input: $field must be a positive number greater than 0." >&2 exit 1 fi
 }